great-stack-bot/WordPressPro/replit.md

 - Drizzle ORM with PostgreSQL adapter

 ### UI and Styling
-- Radix UI primitive components for accessibility
+- Radix UI primitive components for accessibility and consistent behavior
-- Tailwind CSS for utility-first styling
+- Tailwind CSS with custom design system and advanced utility classes
-- Lucide React for consistent iconography
+- Lucide React for consistent iconography and visual elements
-- Class Variance Authority for component variants
+- Class Variance Authority for component variants and design flexibility
+- Custom CSS variables for comprehensive theming support
+- Advanced animation system with keyframes and utility classes
+- Gradient backgrounds and sophisticated color schemes

 ### Development Tools
 - Vite for fast development and building